Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 So, what is the Fasching Festival?

+It’s a lively pre-Lent celebration that takes place in February, similar to Carnival or Mardi Gras.
+You can immerse yourself in the local culture and enjoy traditional music, dancing, and delicious food and beer.
 And if you’re lucky enough to attend when the festival falls over Valentine’s Day, you might even get to see couples participating in wheelbarrow races

 If you’re traveling during Spring, May Day Celebration is the event to watch out for.

 This joyous event is all about celebrating the fertility of the season.
+The festivities kick off with the raising of the towering May Pole, which can reach heights of up to 50 feet.
 Get ready to dance to the sounds of brass band music and enjoy local food and drinks at the temporary beer gardens!

 I’m sure that many of you are planning to visit Berchtesgaden during the summer.
 So, I must mention the Great Bavarian Evenings.

 Every Monday evening from June to September, Market Square in Berchtesgaden comes alive with authentic bands and men’s performing groups doing thigh-slapping, heel-whacking dances called Schuhplattler.
+The evening continues with brass band music and a live DJ.
+It’s a great way to experience the local culture and have some fun!

-5 Unmissable Things to Do in Berchtesgaden on A Day Trip
+Unmissable Things to Do

 Although there are more than a dozen things to do in Berchtesgaden, such as visiting the mirror-like lake (Hintersee) and exploring the canyon (Wimbachklamm), a day trip from Salzburg would be just enough to see Berchtesgaden’s highlights.
+They’re the unmissable things to do in Berchtesgaden and you’ll find them below.

 1. Eagle’s Nest (Kehlstein)